AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/metadata-tagging.md

 ## The Story so Far {#story-so-far}

-In the previou step you were introduced to the use of references for Headless CMS Authoring.
+In the previous step you were introduced to the use of references for Headless CMS Authoring.
 You learned what sorts of references are available, and what are their purposes: Content References, Asset/Media References, and Fragment References.

 This article builds on these so you understand how to use metadata and tagging to author your own content for your AEM headless project.